burneyburney/learnJava/README.md

+# UPDATE: ON HIATUS! using codecademy to get a base knowledge

 # 1 language, 1 month.

 ### this month -> JAVA

     plan of attack -> slow and steady wins the race